Enum: AgentTypeEnum

 text: automated_agent

-description: An automated agent, typically a software program or tool, that is responsible
+description: An automated agent, typically a software program or tool, that is

-pipelines that get executed by the automated agent.
+or analysis pipelines that get executed by the automated agent.

 data_analysis_pipeline: